This post may contain affiliate links. Please read our disclosure policy.

 Bacon Wrapped Pork Chops Ingredients on a white marble board

-• Bacon Slices: Thin or standard width bacon.
-Ideally not thick cut bacon as it’s more of a challenge to wrap around chops and takes longer to cook.
+• Bacon Slices: Thin or standard width works best.
+Thick-cut bacon is harder to wrap and takes longer to cook.

-• Fresh Thyme: Or ½ the amount of dried thyme.
-(Italian seasoning is also an option.)
+• Fresh Thyme: Or use half the amount of dried thyme.

 Bacon Wrapped Pork Chops served on a white oval platter with rosemary sprigs and photographed from above.